Carolyn Lipshy Galerstein

 Two rooms, a desk and a chair

 The idea of a campus proposal to formalize support for women at UT Dallas began with discussions of female faculty who were meeting regularly as the Association for Professional Women (APW), which was primarily established in the early 90’s to address institutional policy issues, recruitment of faculty women, chilly climate, harassment, tenure, equity, support, and maternity leave.
 Work towards intentional change was begging to be continued, as the original seeds were already planted through the efforts of Dr. Carolyn Galerstein, the first female dean at UT Dallas.
 Although feminist ideology was dormant, no protests of sexism or gender discrimination, no petitions, no climate of activism, there were gender issues that campus women and men noticed.
 The landscape starting changing and growing across UT Dallas, and appreciation of our campus diversity was essential.

 The GWC answered the call for support and representation in harassment and equity cases, launched training on sexual assault prevention, addressed safety issues on campus, initiated the annual flu shot program, a visiting mammogram van, identified gender-neutral bathrooms, established the first and only dedicated lactation facility, and invited students, staff, faculty and community to proactively participate in wellness activities such as yoga, meditation and retreats.
 We provided a safe haven for those needing counseling and resources and bring women of distinction and motivation to speak of their accomplishments, invited industry professionals to share their journey, all the while honoring accomplished students, staff and faculty women at UT Dallas who shine in their academic and professional careers.
-We advise and mentor several women organizations who have expressed a passion for activism and service, and nurtured the beginning steps of feminism and activism.
+We are proud to advise and mentor student organizations who have expressed a passion for feminism, advocacy and service.
 The UT Dallas LGBTQIA community is spirited, and the GWC has been the guiding force in developing Safe Zone Ally Trainings, scholarships, community education and advanced dialogues to support an inclusive environment.
 We became a vital branch under the Office of Diversity and Community Engagement, representing gender diversity at UT Dallas.